flodarme/JavaScript/README.md

-# The-Tech-Academy-Basic-JavaScript-Projects
+#JavaScript-Projects
-Repository for small JavaScript projects
+Repository for  JavaScript projects